Nancy Walbridge Collins

-Nancy Walbridge Collins specializes in U.S. defense, national security, and military technology.
-She is the chair of defense and security studies at Columbia University.
+Nancy Walbridge Collins is dedicated to public leadership and mission advancement, undertaking her first assignment in 1992.

-Collins is the author of Grey Wars (Yale University Press, 2021), an analysis of America's shifting forms of warfare.
+She is a fellow of Yale University and the DSS chair of Columbia University.
+She is the author of Grey Wars (Yale University Press, 2021, and 2024).
 Her essays and commentaries appear in a range of publications, including Forbes, The New York Times, TIME, U.S. News & World Report, and The Wall Street Journal.
+One project, Olympics Eternal, considers the global mission of the games.
+Two series, American Futures and Alpha Capital, analyze accelerating investments and strategic technology.

-Since 2010, Collins has worked on special projects for the U.S. Department of Defense as a senior advisor or strategic consultant, dedicated to national mission priorities and leadership assessments.
+Dr. Collins has served as a senior advisor in the U.S. Department of Defense for more than a decade, focusing on national mission priorities and leadership assessments.
+She has overseen programs, activities, and special projects with the intelligence community and special operations forces.
+Dr. Collins served as a senior fellow at West Point from 2020-2022.
 She is a member of the Council on Foreign Relations and the U.S. Commission on Military History.
-She has served as a senior fellow at the Atlantic Council, at West Point, and at Georgetown University's School of Foreign Service.

 Education

-Collins earned her B.A. in government from Georgetown University and M.A. and Ph.D. from the University of London, where she was named the Thornley Fellow, an international prize.
-Collins graduated from the Loomis Chaffee School and served on its Board of Trustees for a decade.
+She received a B.A. in government from Georgetown University in 1995 and returned as a senior fellow from 2014-2017.
+Collins completed an M.A. and Ph.D. from the University of London and a postdoctoral fellowship at Yale University.
+She graduated from the Loomis Chaffee School and served on its Board of Trustees for a decade.

 Awards

-She has been awarded fellowships and grants, from among others, the University of Chicago, Harvard University, the Rockefeller Foundation, the Wilson Center, and Yale University.
+N. W. Collins has been awarded fellowships and grants, from among others, the University of Chicago, Harvard University, the Rockefeller Foundation, the Wilson Center, and Yale University.
 She is a recipient of the U.S. Congressional Dirksen Award and the NCAFP 21st Century Leadership Award.